jsh58/DMRfinder/README.md

 Once all the samples' individual CpG sites are determined, the sites without sufficient counts in the number of samples set by `-s` are then invalidated.
 The default value of 1 means that only one sample need meet the threshold, so no sites will be invalidated.
 <br><br>

-Step two is to perform a modified single-linkage clustering of the CpG sites into genomic regions, as established by the three parameters `-d`, `-c`, and `-x`.
+Step two is to perform a modified single-linkage clustering of the CpG sites into genomic regions, as established by the three parameters `-d`, `-c`, and `-x`:
 ```
     To analyze a region of CpGs:
       -d <int>    Max. distance between CpG sites (def.
 100)